anicetkeric/spring-boot2-graylog/README.md

 ## How to Use
 1. Clone project
-2. Run docker-compose file `docker-compose up -d`
+2. Run docker-compose file `docker-compose up -d` (We are using docker compose to easily setup a graylog instance with data persistent support)
-3. Launch project
+3. Run `mvn spring-boot:run` from project root